undead404/you-must-hear/docs/tags/indie-pop.md

 Last updated: <time datetime="2025-10-28T06:47:37.048Z">Tue Oct 28 2025 08:47:37 GMT+0200 (Eastern European Standard Time)</time>

+### Description

+Indie pop is a melodic, guitar-driven genre that blends catchy pop songwriting with the DIY ethos of independent music scenes.
+Emerging in the 1980s as an alternative to mainstream pop, it features jangly guitars, introspective lyrics, and often a lo-fi aesthetic.
+The genre values artistic authenticity and creative experimentation over commercial polish.

 ### 100 chronological releases

 | Place | Cover | Date | Artist | Album |